aws-samples/step-functions-workflows-collection/batch-lambda-sam/README.md

 ## Testing

 Manually trigger the workflow via the Console or the AWS CLI.
-The state machine ARN can be found as the ```StateMachineArn``` output in the stack's Outputs.
-The Lambda function will generate a random integer and submit the batch job with this number.
+The state machine ARN can be found as the ```StateMachineArn``` output and the state machine name can be found as ```StateMachineName``` in the output.

+To trigger the workflow in the console, navigate to Step Functions and then click the step function name from the list of State Machines.
+In the Executions panel, click Start Execution.
+Click Start Execution again in the popup.
+No additional input is required.

+Once the step function completes, inspect the output of the ```Generate batch job input``` state.
+The output will look similiar to this, but your ```input``` value may be different.

+    {
+        "Comment": "Insert your JSON here",
+        "batch_input": {
+        "input": "8"
+        }
+    }

+Next, inspect the Input of the ```Submit Batch Job``` state.
+This shows the result of passing the prior state's output to the input of the next state.
+Your input will match the output from the prior state:

+    {
+        "Comment": "Insert your JSON here",
+        "batch_input": {
+            "input": "8"
+        }
+    }

 ## Cleanup